Roxanne Reid - Africa Addict

 16. Visit the Babylonstoren garden

-17. Get active at Jonkershoek Nature Reserve
+17. Hike or bike at Jonkershoek Nature Reserve

 Mountain biking at Jonkershoek Nature Reserve

 If all you want to do is get into the great outdoors, to breathe in some fresh air and enjoy views of towering mountains, Jonkershoek Nature Reserve is the place to be.
 There are short walks and more challenging hikes, from 5.3km to 18km.
 Mountain bikers can tackle one of the mountainous routes on the Department of Forestry land.
-There are routes suitable for all stages, from beginners and novices to advanced and expert riders.
+There are routes suitable for all stages of experience, from beginners and novices to advanced and expert riders.

 19. Visit a market